Strain tuning of highly frustrated magnets: Order and disorder in the distorted kagome Heisenberg antiferromagnet: Numerical results: Configurations and spin structure factor

 \subsection{Iteration scheme}

-In our simulations, we use an iterative scheme to find spin configurations corresponding to local minima of the total energy in configuration space.
+We use an iterative scheme to find spin configurations corresponding to local minima of the total energy in configuration space.
 For given values of $N$, $\beta$, and $C$ which determine the Hamiltonian we start from a random initial spin configuration and iteratively minimize the total energy by aligning each spin according to its mean field, supplemented by appropriate random mixing.
 The iteration is aborted once the average energy per bond, $\varepsilon$, changes less than a threshold $\varepsilon_{\rm conv}$ in one step.
 For $\varepsilon_{\rm conv}=10^{-8}J$ this happens after typically $10^4 \ldots 10^5$ iteration steps.
 The iteration is repeated for $N_{\rm init} = 10^5$ different initial conditions.
 For the state with the globally lowest energy, $E_{\rm min}$, we denote by $\varepsilon_{\rm min}$ its energy per bond, $\varepsilon_{\rm min} = E_{\rm min}/N_b$, where $N_b$ is the number of bonds.
 Given the SU(2) spin symmetry of the underlying Hamiltonian, two of the resulting spin configurations are considered equivalent if they match (within a numerical threshold) up to global SU(2) rotations.

-Convergence tends to be slow for large systems due to the glassy nature of the energy landscape, see below.
-Computation time therefore limits our ability to reach large system sizes, and most calculations are restricted to $N\leq 20$.
+Convergence tends to be slow for large systems due to the glassy nature of the energy landscape, see Sec.~\ref{sec:E-landscape} below.
+Computation time therefore limits our ability to reach larger system sizes, and most calculations are restricted to $N\leq 20$.